Stoller Foundation

 Overview

-The Stoller Foundation was founded in 2006 by Jerry Stoller and the Stoller Group.
-With assets of $846.95 million and annual giving of approximately $7.5 million, the foundation serves as a grantmaking organization empowering Christ-centered organizations with a vision for the Gospel to reach all nations.
+The Stoller Foundation was founded by Jerry Stoller (who passed away in 2019) and the Stoller Group.
+With assets of $58.9 million and annual giving of approximately $3.4 million (2022), the foundation serves as a grantmaking organisation empowering Christ-centered organisations with a vision for the Gospel to reach all nations.
 The foundation's distinctive approach focuses on incubating and accelerating nonprofits dedicated to evangelism and volunteerism, providing resources to help ministries address capacity needs, pursue solutions to critical community issues, and create volunteer opportunities.
-The foundation has demonstrated consistent growth, increasing from 47 awards in 2020 to 141 awards in 2023, reflecting an expanding commitment to supporting Christian ministries worldwide.

 Funding Priorities